-The School of Languages, Linguistics and Film covers a diverse range of subject areas, from which we have created a number of thematic programmes that can be chosen by you as a package.
+The School of the Arts (Languages, Linguistics, Comparative Literature and Film) covers a diverse range of subject areas, from which we have created a number of thematic programmes that can be chosen by you as a package.
+For modules in English and Drama, check here.

 You can immerse yourself in a particular area of study, from postcolonial studies to migration or global medical humanities, or choose a regional focus and explore British or European identities.
 Each thematic programme contains courses from the areas of film, literature, the languages and cultures of a society or region, taught by experts in the field.